FabioScielzoOrtiz/PyDistances-book/intro.md

 data.
 Submitted to SORT (2024)*** robust distances for mixed-type data were defined and explored, like **robust Generalized Gower’s** and **robust Related Metric Scaling**, and this **new Python package** called `PyDistances` was developed, which enables to compute these robust proposals as well as classical ones.

-The package is located in Python Package Index (PyPI) at , a the standard repository of software for the Python programming language:  https://pypi.org/project/PyDistances/
+The package is located in Python Package Index (PyPI), the standard repository of packages for the Python programming language: https://pypi.org/project/PyDistances/

 ```{tableofcontents}
 ```